How to make a unique DIY window planter box with a little bit of rust and a whole lot of vintage charm.

-I showed you my new, rustic window box that I found at the flea market, and I promised to share what it was and how it looked planted with pretty blooms.
-It’s taken awhile for the weather to warm up but the flowers have finally grown enough that I can show you.
+I showed off my DIY window planter box that I found at the flea market, and I promised to share what it was and how it looked planted with beautiful flowers.

-When I posted this earlier, asking what you thought it was, there were a lot of good guesses.
-One of you smarties knew exactly what it was.
+I shared this rusty old piece earlier and asked you all what you thought it was.
+There were a lot of good guesses but one of you smarties knew exactly what it was.

-It’s part of an old corn crib conveyor system that carried grain in the cups and was chain driven.
+This rusty piece turned flower box is part of an old corn crib conveyor system that carried grain in the cups.
 I found it at the flea market and knew it would be perfect for a window box for the garage window.

-I didn’t want to lose its rustic-ness so I kept it pretty much as is.
+I didn’t want to lose its rustic charm so I kept it pretty much as is.
 It did get a good cleaning and a couple of holes in the bottom for drainage, but that’s it.

 To hang it up, I put two screws under the window sill and hung the curved edge right on the screws.